 - The remainder of the budget is spread among EDNs 200, 300 and 500 for expenses such as instructional supports, statewide testing, administrative support (personnel, technology and fiscal), community programs such as A+ and adult education, complex area administration, as well as the Board of Education and Office of the Superintendent.
 (A new program — EDN 700 — is being added this year to reflect the Early Learning program, which will be a Department-attached agency.
 This will be reflected in appropriations, below, when the budget is passed.)

 Taken together, EDNs 100, 150 and 400 — monies that support schools directly — account for about 94 percent of the state’s education budget.
-EDN 200 also provides tangential support via professional/leadership development and system accountability, among others.
-Here is the breakdown of the $1.407 billion the Department requested for Fiscal Year 2013-14.
+Monies in the other EDNs support efforts at the state, Complex Area and school levels.